A Deep Dive into Buying a Holiday Let for Landlords and Investors

 Proposed New Planning Rules for Holiday Lets

-The government has recently run a consultation on changing the planning permission rules in England so that short-term lets, including holiday lets, might need planning permission in some areas in future.
+The government has recently run a consultation on changing the planning permission rules so that short-term lets, including holiday lets, might need planning permission in some areas in future.
 This proposal has not become law at the time of writing.

 Stamp Duty